PAPER Gallery, UK

 2017 - 2018

-During 2017 - 2018 I was part of the Tracing Paper mentoring scheme, designed for artists to explore making work for commerical settings.
+During 2017 - 2018 I was part of the Tracing Paper mentoring scheme.
 I took this as an opportunity to experiment with new ways of making - creating this series of photocopy assemblages.
 Using photocopying as a method for making was a process of democratising art-making - I have always been interested in how we can use every-day equipment and materials to make.
 It was a nostaligic process, taking me back to summer holidays spent in my mum’s office and the first days of work, where I was paid minimum wage to spend weeks at a photocopying machine.
-Escaping this monotony formed part of my drive to experience the world and become an artist.
+Escaping this monotony formed part of my drive to experience the world differently and become an artist.

 In making these works, I was considering connections and communication within digital spaces - this was a logical leap from the in-person spaces I had been navigating previously.
 At this moment, there was a particular current of toxicity, especially between generations - my day job was working in a young person’s mental health service, and I was using this process to consider how we could take more care in our exchanges - how can art open up, rather than close down discussions?

 Taking their titles from slang born of social media and a digital age, the imagery chosen provides provocations to the viewer - can we do better?

 The work was included in an exhibition at PAPER gallery, July - August 2018.